anubhavsrivastava/react-selffocus-element/README.md

 [![NPM](https://nodei.co/npm/react-selffocus-element.png?downloads=true&stars=true)](https://nodei.co/npm/react-selffocus-element/)

-A react component to focus on an element when it is mounted.
+A React component to focus on an element when it is mounted.
 This is essential for seeking attention on a particular element.
 This can also help in getting attention of screen readers like VoiceOver, JAWS, NVDA, and friends.

 ## Purpose

 As soon there is some user event (e.g click) which cause rendering of a section on React app.
 For eg, a `nav` link may cause a subsection to be mounted.
-At few instance and to help a11y, that particular section might require focus to seek user attention.
+At few instances and to help a11y, that particular section might require focus to seek user attention.

 In case of a11y, for section that are not role=`document` and do not contain `heading` section fail to get screen-reader's attention and are ignored until user manually tabs over them.
 Such case required a user focus, `react-selffocus-element` helps in solving this for react based apps.